apache/pekko/akka-docs/src/main/paradox/routing.md

 If the props of an actor is NOT wrapped in `FromConfig` it will ignore the router section of the deployment configuration.

-You send messages to the routees via the router actor in the same way as for ordinary actors, i.e. via its @apidoc[akka.actor.ActorRef].
+You send messages to the routees via the router actor in the same way as for ordinary actors, i.e. via its @apidoc[actor.ActorRef].
 The router actor forwards messages onto its routees without changing the original sender.
 When a routee replies to a routed message, the reply will be sent to the original sender, not to the router actor.